 When considering a room that gets as much use as the kitchen, simplicity is key.
 As much as you may try and avoid it, the kitchen will occasionally get cluttered, so a clean, plain colour scheme and shaker style kitchen cabinets are a good way to go.
 We’d say you can be more adventurous with other rooms but keep your floors and cabinets simple.
 You may want to replace and mix up appliances, whereas the floors and cabinets will be there to stay, so best to keep them neutral and versatile so they’ll go with different furnishings!
 It’ll create a relaxed, timeless design…

 Don’t overdo it

 Before considering an overall colour scheme, make sure you test lots of different samples and put them up against your flooring/cabinets.
 Be careful that you don’t have clashing wood – if you have wood floors perhaps go for marble work tops, and if you have wooden cabinets perhaps go for stone, tile, vinyl laminate.
 Although real wood is so charming, it is possible to have too much!
 We’d recommend picking your worksurfaces and cabinets before your flooring, as they vary much more in terms of patterns and variation, then your flooring can fit in.

 Top it off with accessories

 Once you’ve matched your cabinets, work surfaces and floors, accessories are next up.
 Stick to a colour or material theme for appliances – metal nearly always works well, highlighting and brightening your kitchen space.
+Also, accessorising with brass angles can add a nice finishing touch to wooden fixtures.
 Think about small detail such as matching doorknobs and light fixtures, these details will be the cherry on top of the cake.